FluxML/Flux.jl/docs/src/training/training.md

 ## Optimisation Rules

-The simplest kind of optimisation using the gradient is termed *gradient descent* (or sometimes *stochastic gradient descent* when it is applied to individual examples in a loop, not to the entire dataset at once).
+The simplest kind of optimisation using the gradient is termed *gradient descent* (or sometimes *stochastic gradient descent* when, as here, it is not applied to the entire dataset at once).

 Gradient descent needs a *learning rate* which is a small number describing how fast to walk downhill, usually written as the Greek letter "eta", `η`.
 This is what it does: